Judicial functions of the House of Lords: History

 Replying to Skinner's petition, the East India Company objected that the case was one of first instance, and that the Lords therefore should not have accepted it.
-Notwithstanding the Company's protests, the House of Lords proceeded with the matter.
+Notwithstanding the company's protests, the House of Lords proceeded with the matter.
 Though lawyers argued that the House could intervene only after the lower courts had failed to remedy the case, the Lords decided in Skinner's favour in 1668.
 The East India Company then petitioned the House of Commons, arguing that the acceptance of a case in the first instance by the Lords was "unusual" and "extraordinary".

-A famous dispute then broke out between the two Houses; the Commons ordered the imprisonment of Thomas Skinner and the Lords retaliated by ordering the imprisonment of the Company Chairman.
-In 1670, Charles II requested both Houses to abandon the case.
-When they refused, he ordered that all references to the case be expunged from the Journals of both Houses and that neither body continue with the dispute.
+A famous dispute then broke out between the two houses; the Commons ordered the imprisonment of Thomas Skinner and the Lords retaliated by ordering the imprisonment of the company chairman.
+In 1670, Charles II requested both houses to abandon the case.
+When they refused, he ordered that all references to the case be expunged from the journals of both houses and that neither body continue with the dispute.
 The House of Lords then ceased to hear petitions in the first instance, considering them only after the lower courts had failed to remedy them.

-Even afterwards the Houses clashed over jurisdiction in 1675.
-The Commons felt that the upper House (as it was often accurately termed until 1911) had breached its privileges by considering cases with members of the Commons as defendant(s).
+Even afterwards the houses clashed over jurisdiction in 1675.
+The Commons felt that the upper house had breached its privileges by considering cases with members of the Commons as defendants.
 After the Lords considered one of these, Shirley v Fagg (see Sir John Fagg), the Commons warned them to "have regard for their Privileges".
 Soon the dispute became worse when two more such cases emerged.
 These included Thomas Dalmahoy and Arthur Onslow (grandfather of Arthur Onslow, the noted Speaker (1728–1761)).
-One case was from the Court of Chancery, and the other from the equity branch of the Court of the Exchequer.
+One case was from the Court of Chancery, and the other was from the equity branch of the Court of the Exchequer.
 The Commons unsuccessfully contended the Lords could hear petitions challenging decisions of common law courts but not those from courts of equity.

 The dispute rested during prorogation commencing 1675.
-After the Parliament reassembled in 1677, the cases involving members of the House of Commons were quietly dropped and neither House revisited the dispute.
+After the parliament reassembled in 1677, the cases involving members of the House of Commons were quietly dropped and neither House revisited the dispute.